w3c/web-roadmaps/README.md

   * `chromestatus`: the number used to identify features in [Chrome Platform Status](https://www.chromestatus.com/features) (the one that appears in the URL after `features/`)
   * `edgestatus`: the name used to identify features in [Microsoft Edge web platform features status and roadmap](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/) (the one that appears in the URL after `platform/status/`)
   * `webkitstatus`: the name used to identify features in [WebKit Feature Status](https://webkit.org/status/) (the one that appears in the URL after `status/#`)
   * `other`: an object that describes known implementation status per user agent.
+Object keys should be user agent names (typically one of `edge`, `firefox`, `chrome`, `safari`), and object values one of `shipped`, `indevelopment`, `experimental` or `consideration`, to mark the current implementation status.
+Maintaining implementation information is difficult and error prone.
+Whenever possible, the implementation status of a feature should rather be automatically extracted from main sources.
+This `other` mechanism should only be used as a fallback when implementation status is not available.
 * for specifications for which there are polyfills available that would be worth reporting, the `polyfills` property lists these polyfills.
 It should be an array of objects that have a `url` property that links to the polyfill's home page on the Web, and a `label` property with the name of polyfill.
 * in case the reference to the specification would benefit from being more specific than the specification as a whole, the `feature` property allows to add the name of the specific feature (see e.g. the [reference to the HTMLMediaElement interface in the HTML5 specification](data/htmlmediaelement.json))
 * for specifications that have not started their Recommendation track progress, the `title` property gives the title of the specification